carlag-raft/raft-exercise/README.md

 Goal: Provide an overview of the project

 1. Introductions (30 minutes) - Everyone introduces themselves and briefly describes a professional success
-2. Product Vision (30 minutes) - Product Owner and client describe why we are revamping a legacy system into a new web based application, what is the background
+2. Product Vision (30 minutes) - what is the background, project description, Product Owner and client describe why we are revamping a legacy system into a new web based application
 3. Producing Press Release (30 minutes) - a fun way to get a shared view of the project’s purpose by touting the benefits it’ll bring
    - The Press Release activity - Imagine the project is complete and we are writing a press release
      - expand on the vision